 Utilizing sensors to do implicit user authentication is very interesting and promising.
 Our work also suggests some other interesting research directions.
 First, we can use more detailed sensors' information to further improve the authentication accuracy.
-Second, we can try to combine the time information with frequency information to potentially achieve a better user profile.
+Second, we can try to combine the time information with frequency information to better obtain a user's profile.
 Many other issues relating to the user's privacy remain.
-It is also interesting to launch an attack through the sensors' information.
-Since our research shows that indeed, sensors can represent a user's characteristic behavior and physical environment, sensors can be used for both new security defenses, e.g., implicit authentication, and for new attacks.
-By understanding these potential attacks, we may be able to design more secure sensor systems to further improve smartphone security.
+It is also interesting to launch an attack through the sensors' information because our research also shows that indeed, sensors can represent a user's characteristic behavior and physical environment.